 Fall is a great time of year to visit Beijing.
-When we were there a few years ago (late-September early October) the weather was perfect – warm, sunny and dry.
+When we were there (late-September early October) the weather was perfect – warm, sunny and dry.
 Did you know that Beijing has more attractions than any other city in China?
 Highlights of our trip were touring the magnificent Forbidden City and walking along the Great Wall of China.
 If you are planning to visit Beijing this year or sometime soon, consider taking one of these fun Top 10 Sightseeing Tours:

 1. Beijing Classic Full-Day Tour including the Forbidden City, Tiananmen Square, Summer Palace and Temple of Heaven